scimarin/fromthetransistor/2-verilog/README.md

         ```
     - the `=` here is a `continous assignment`
-    - a gate delay can be added for both the rising and falling transitions of the continous assignment (scale set with `timescale`)
+    - a gate delay can be added for both the rising and falling transitions of the continous assignment (scale set with `timescale`). **THIS IS NOT SYNTHESIZABLE** -- if you really want a delay use a simple counter dependent on the driving clock
         ```verilog
         `timescale 1ns/1ps
         module delayed